 With the field component of RESIN nearly completed, Rick Canavan and Caroline Slomp are now focussing on incorporating trace metal dynamics into an existing early diagenetic model, as well as setting up reactor experiments in the laboratory.
 RESIN is a typical example of the type of research conducted in the Biogeochemistry group of Professor Philippe Van Cappellen in Utrecht.
 Research projects usually integrate controlled laboratory experimentation with modeling and fieldwork.
-For example, Postdoctoral Fellow Anniet Laverman, together with former Ph.D. student Christof Meile, have combined microelectrode measurements in sediment cores, reactive transport modeling and reactor experiments, in order to derive kinetic expressions that allow them to prebeen proposed to recreate estuarine conditions in the Haringvliet, by opening the sluices of the dam.
-This restoration would take place in successive steps, with the ultimate goal of establishing a salinity gradient extending 30 km inland of the dam.
-A major concern, however, is that salinization would mobilize metals currently locked in the sediments, with subsequent transfer to the food chain.
+For example, Postdoctoral Fellow Anniet Laverman, together with former Ph.D. student Christof Meile, have combined microelectrode measurements in sediment cores, reactive transport modeling and reactor experiments, in order to derive kinetic expressions that allow them to predict rates of denitrification across the range of environmental conditions encountered along estuarine salinity gradients.
+Denitrification is a crucial process in many aquatic environments, because it removes nutrient nitrogen by transforming it into dinitrogen gas, which escapes to the atmosphere.